 Great green tea starts with a quick steep in pretty hot water.
-The better the leaves are, the better this works.
-That makes a single-use coffee maker, which injects a jet of really hot water into the grounds for a quick brew, ideal for making it.
+Overly long brewing or low-quality tea leaves can give your tea a bitter flavor.
+That makes a single-use coffee maker, which injects a jet of really hot water into the K-cup for a quick brew, ideal for making it.

-We put together reviews of some of the options you’re likely to come across shopping and included a handy buyers’ guide at the end.
-Hopefully, you’ll find value in all of it in making the most of your purchase.
+We put together reviews of some of the best green tea K-cups on the market and included a handy buyer’s guide at the end.
+Hopefully, you’ll find your new favorite K-cups.

 Lipton Green Tea K Cups took traditional green tea and gave it a twist by adding soothing chamomile and flavorful mint, delivering one of the finest-tasting teas you can buy.
 It’s great hot, but on hot, humid summer days, the mint gives it a freshness that makes it an ideal iced tea.
 Just brew it, pour it over ice in your favorite teacup, and enjoy and relax.